nova-labs/haas_uploader/README.md

 - if this is a new pi do a `sudo apt-get upgrade`  and if this is not a brand new distro then  a `sudo apt-get dist-upgrade`
 -  install this repo into `/home/pi/haas_uploader` and `cd haas_uploader`
-- If this was a -lite distro like raspbian buster lite  you'll need to do a `sudo apt-get install lightdm xserver-xorg lxde chromium-browser gunicorn3` You should use doa a `sudo raspi-config` and select __Boot Options -> Desktop/CLI -> Desktop Autologin__ Then reboot
+- If this was a -lite distro like raspbian buster lite  you'll need to do a `sudo apt-get install lightdm xserver-xorg lxde chromium-browser` You should use doa a `sudo raspi-config` and select __Boot Options -> Desktop/CLI -> Desktop Autologin__ Then reboot
-- install python package installer pip3
+- install python package installer pip3 and gunicorn3
- `sudo apt-get install python3-pip`
+ `sudo apt-get install python3-pip gunicorn3`
 - install python packages with
 `sudo -H pip3 install -r requirements.txt`
  *Note since this is a dedicated raspi I don't see the need to use virtualenv*